SetVenue Adult Production Policy

 6.4 State-Level Restrictions on Adult Content Distribution

 SetVenue is not subject to these laws.
-SetVenue does not host Adult Content (see § 5.2).
+SetVenue does not host Adult Content (see § 5.2A).
 SetVenue does not "publish," "distribute," "post," "release," "make available," or "transmit" Adult Content within the meaning of these state statutes.
-SetVenue's role is limited to location-rental matchmaking and payment-processing; the Platform itself does not display Adult Production output.
+SetVenue's role is limited to location-rental matchmaking and facilitating payment through payment methods permitted by SetVenue's payment processors' acceptable-use terms; the Platform itself does not display Adult Production output.
 Production Companies that Distribute content created at a Listing must independently comply with applicable age-verification and adult-content laws of the jurisdiction where the content is Distributed.
 SetVenue is not responsible for the Production Company's compliance with distribution-side laws.

 7. Insurance Requirements